jibsan94/ansible-nginx-ssl-redirect/README.md

 Ansible Role: Nginx SSL Redirect
 =========

-This Role installs Nginx Web Server on a PC and redirect all the calls from HTTP to HTTPS.
+This Role installs Nginx Web Server on a PC and redirect all requests from HTTP to HTTPS.
 The index home page is named base.cu
+If you want to delete this, you should go into:

+    ansible-nginx-ssl-redirect/files/default

+and delete the following line in the entire document

+    server_name base.cu;

 Requirements
 ------------

-It need no extra roles.
+It needs no extra roles.
 You must eddit your resolv.conf and add a line like this:

     192.168.14.999 base.cu